STAPM/smktrans/README.md

 3. Estimates of smoking related disease risk and mortality rates.

-The **processes** applied by the functions in `smktrans` implement calculations in the accompanying research paper.
-They estimate and forecast the transition probabilities to get them into a form that can be used in a model that simulated the population dynamics of smoking.
+The **processes** applied by the functions in `smktrans` implement calculations to estimate and forecast the transition probabilities to get them into a form that can be used in a model that simulated the population dynamics of smoking.

 The **output** of these processes are the probabilities of smoking initiation, quitting and relapse, stratified by age, period, sex and